jordanmoore753/EasyPortfolio/README.md

 Additionally, the tests for the views, HTML, and CSS are all included with the gem's installation.

+Here is the link to the RubyGems page: [EasyPortfolio](https://rubygems.org/gems/easy_portfolio)

 ## How To Use

 Simply install the gem `easy_portfolio` and run the command `easy` from the directory where you would like your project to be stored.